HDFC Bank Ltd Directors Report.

 Your Directors would like to place on record their gratitude for all the guidance and co-operation received from the Reserve Bank of India and other government and regulatory agencies.
 Your Directors would also like to take this opportunity to express their appreciation for the hard work and dedicated efforts put in by the Banks employees and look forward to their continued contribution in building a World Class Indian Bank.

-As always, your Bank will continue to be judicious.
-It will continue to leverage its distribution strength and digital platforms to offer a similar experience to customers across urban, semi-urban and rural India.
+It will continue to chase growth but maintain its traditional prudence.
+And leverage its distribution strength and digital platforms to offer a similar experience to customers across urban, semi-urban and rural India.

-Needless to say, the Bank will continue to focus on its five core values, namely, Customer Focus, Operational Excellence, Product Leadership, People and Sustainability.
-Its commitment to the highest possible standards of corporate governance remains unwavering even as it embarks on the next stage of its evolution to continue delivering sustainable growth to all its stakeholders.
+It will of course continue to focus on its 5 Core Values : Customer Focus, Operational Excellence, Product Leadership, People and Sustainability.
+Its commitment to the highest possible standards of corporate governance remains unwavering as it embarks on the next stage of its Responsible Growth story.

 |On behalf of the Board of Directors|